 Andrea Yates and her lawyer during the trial

-On January 9, 2006, Andrea Yates again pleaded not guilty by reason of insanity.
-She was granted release on bail on only one condition that she be admitted to a mental health treatment facility on February 1.
+On January 9, 2006, Andrea Yates pleaded not guilty by reason of insanity once again.
+She was granted bail on the condition that she be admitted to a mental health treatment facility starting February 1.

-The jury also believed that she was legally aware of her actions, but they also disagreed that her decision to drown her children was spousal revenge.
+The jury believed that Andrea Yates was legally aware of her actions, but they did not agree that her decision to drown her children was motivated by spousal revenge.

 Andrea’s mother blamed Rusty.

-Karin Kennedy, Andrea’s mother criticized Rusty during the trial, she stated that the husband never helped out at home and considered child care and cleaning to be solely the wife’s responsibility.
+During the trial, Andrea’s mother, Karin Kennedy, criticized Rusty, Andrea’s husband.
+She stated that Rusty never helped out at home and believed that child care and cleaning were solely the wife’s responsibility.

 Her Mother Criticized Russell